amandakoster/pokedex/README.md

 * You can title your application
 * select whatever background image you feel fits best for your application.
 * This is your application, and design touches or flourishes are encouraged.

+### Given more time I would add the following:

+#### Functionality:
+* refactor 2 API calls into 1 for speed.
+* refactor App.js functionality into separate components.
+There is a lot of functionality in the App.js, not allowing for reusable components which is a benefit of React.js
+* incorporate provided Pokeman API library, may have saved time.
+* keep playing with this!

+#### Features:
+* list up 3 characteristics for each Pokemon 'card'
+* add ways to filter these characteristics in the header
+* upon searching a Pokemon, have an image of the Pokemon appear along with its abilities or other characteristics
+* clickable, animated 'cards' that link to a detail page for each Pokemon
+* modify the design to accommodate this additional data

 ### Guidelines:
 * The background on the top section behind the title and search bar is meant to be an image.